Zilliqa/dev-portal-old/docs/dapp-getting-started.md

 ![Overview](../assets/dapps-overview.png)

 The entry to Zilliqa blockchain lies on the RPC interface.
-SDKs are not compulsory for you to interact with the blockchain, but it does makes your life easier.
+SDKs are not compulsory for you to interact with the blockchain, but they do make your life easier.

 Saw the `0x1`, `0x2` on the entities on the blockchain?
 Those are [addresses](#addresses).